learn-co-curriculum/java-object-interactions/README.md

 ```

 Edit the `Car` class to add a method named `checkTires()`.
 The method takes no parameters
 and does not return a value.
-The method should use a loop to all the `checkAirPressure`
+The method should use a loop to call the `checkAirPressure`
 method for each `Tire` object in the array.

 ![car sequence diagram](https://curriculum-content.s3.amazonaws.com/6676/java-multipleclasses/sequence_car.png)